Potential homebuyers today have many options available to them in the way of mortgage loan programs.

 Although the finance comes from lenders, the loans are guaranteed by the U.S. Department of Agriculture.

-The purpose of the USDA’s loan program is to provide families with low-to-moderate income the chance to purchase home in rural areas.
+The purpose of the USDA’s loan program is to provide families with low-to-moderate income the chance to purchase a home in rural areas.

 USDA loans do not require the borrower to have a down payment.
-However, because you’re not putting 20 percent down payment, you’ll need to purchase private mortgage insurance (PMI).
+However, because you’re not putting a 20 percent down payment, you’ll need to purchase private mortgage insurance (PMI).

 Although the main eligibility requirement for a USDA mortgage is low-to-moderate income, there are other requirements applicants must meet to be eligible for the loan.

 Although the home you’re hoping to buy must be in an area that is considered rural, you do not have to live on a farm.